PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

       * tag_name: name of a newly created tag and used in the security rules
       * tag_description: text field to describe the tag
-      * tag_color: dropdown mapping color names to color numbers (required in the xml configuration)
+      * tag_color: dropdown mapping color names to color numbers
       * edl_name: name of the newly created external-list
       * edl_description: text field used to describe the external-list
       * edl_url: url used for the external-list